C0NNECTIONTERMINATED/dogcatt/README.md

 i like indie horror stuff, i'm open to game/show/movie suggestions

-selective mutism, anxiety and autism(please help me) possibly add but i haven't been diagnosed yet
+selective mutism, anxiety and autism + possibly ADD but i haven't been diagnosed yet